stassev/QSL_Squasher/intro.rst

-QSL Squasher is an `OpenCL <https://www.khronos.org/opencl/>`_ code for calculating the squashing factor, Q, of a vector field specified within a finite volume.
+QSL Squasher is an `OpenCL <https://www.khronos.org/opencl/>`_ code for calculating the squashing (Q) and squeezing (Z) factors as well as twist and coiling numbers of a vector field specified within a finite volume.
 Its description below focuses on its application to solar magnetic fields, but the code itself is completely general.

+Note that this is the manual for the QSL Squasher -- Transverse Version (corresponding to QSL Squasher version >=2.0).
+This version of the code is not optimized for fast calculation of Q. For efficient calculation of Q, use the original version of QSL Squasher (version <2.0).

-QSL Squasher is based on the following paper: [QSL3d]_.
-We kindly ask you [#f1]_ to acknowledge it and its authors in any program or publication in which you use QSL Squasher or a derivative of it.
+QSL Squasher is based on the following papers: [QSL3d]_ and  [Coiling]_.
+We kindly ask you [#f1]_ to acknowledge both papers and its authors in any program or publication in which you use QSL Squasher (or  QSL Squasher -- Transverse Version) or a derivative of it.

 .. rubric:: Footnotes